Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 7. The settings page allows configuration of how the markup is displayed.

 == Changelog ==

+= 3.12 =
+Build 202414.01
+* MAINTENANCE: Extensive revisions to /src/product.php for readability and performance.
+* MAINTENANCE: Smaller revisions throughout code for readability and performance.
+* MAINTENANCE: Ensured compatibility with current versions of WordPress, WooCommerce, and PHP.

 = 3.11.3 =
 Build 202343.01